 The main component of a sewing stiletto is the very sharp pointed tip.
 Because of how sharp and pointed the tip of the tool is, it will come with some kind of covering or top.
 ZJ shows that the one she has unscrews at the center to release the top and allow you to get at the tool.
-It is always good to practice basic safety in the sewing room, so be sure that you don’t lose the lid to your stiletto and you always replace it when the tool is not in use.
+It is always good to practice basic safety in the sewing room, so be sure that you don’t lose the lid to your stiletto, and always replace it when the tool is not in use.

 She then shows another component of the sewing stiletto she has, which is a small ring on one end that allows you to place it on a loop or lanyard to ensure it’s always in reach.